Miha-x64/Lychee/README.md

 It is a [flyweight](https://en.wikipedia.org/wiki/Flyweight_pattern) implemening `View.OnAttachStateChangeListener` and `ChangeListener`.
 When view gets attached to window, `SafeBinding` is getting subscribed; when view gets detached, binding unsubscribes and becomes eligible for garbage collection with the whole view hierarchy.

+#### Is there anything similar to RxJava's Single?

+Nope.
+Java since v.
+1.8 contains `CompletableFuture` for async computations.
+It also was backported to ~~Java 6.5~~ _Android_ a long time ago.

+You can mutate concurrent properties in the end of async computations, changing UI state as needed.